We all love fresh air, particularly city dwellers who are, more often than not, stuck in apartments with no backyards and few outdoor spaces.

 Injuries from Falling from a Window or Balcony

-Although many different injuries are possible, the most common include:
+Although many different injuries to cats and dogs are possible, the most common include:

 - Chest and lung injuries